cryptrr/AutoPie/README.md

 ## Easiest way to add new packages
 - Open the Terminal inside AutoPie
 - Install Termux packages with `pkg install package-name`
-- Install Python packages with `pip3 install package-name`
+- Install Python packages with `pip install package-name`